wimvanderbauwhede/OSH/README.md

-# OSH
+# Operating Systems (H)

-Code for the Operating Systems course
+## Repository for code, configurations and other source files.